Our Team

 Mark Rabinowitz, FAPT, FAAR, FAIC

-He has decades of experience in the assessment, testing, and treatment, of major historic and artistic works in the US, Canada, Europe, and the Caribbean.
+Mark has decades of experience in the assessment, testing, and treatment, of major historic and artistic works in the US, Canada, Europe, and the Caribbean.
 First trained as a sculptor, he has worked on preservation of collections, monuments, sculptures, historic structures, fountains, industrial artifacts, and historic sites.
-Recent significant projects include: the laser cleaning and chemical consolidation of the the US Capitol; laser and steam cleaning of the Jefferson Memorial; restoration plans for the Paul Manship Celestial Sphere at the UN in Geneva Switzerland.

 A graduate of The Rhode Island School of Design, his sculpture is held in private and public collections including the City of New York, Commune of Lasa, and Sant’ Ambrogio, Italy, and the Town of Greenwich, Connecticut.